How to Rent with an Eviction on Your Record [2025]

 Don’t let any prior evictions stop you from renting again.
 Learn how to rent with an eviction on your record by finding eviction-friendly rentals today.

-Renters dealing with prior evictions still have a promising rental journey ahead of them.
+Renters dealing with prior evictions are often afraid to start the apartment hunting journey because of their past.
+But many don't realize that they have the potential for a promising experience ahead of them.
 It’s important to remain optimistic in your apartment search because eviction-accepted rentals exist.
 After all, evictions are so common that nearly 1.5 million rulings annually happen nationwide.

 Renting with an Eviction on Your Record

 While going through an eviction can feel overwhelming, you can still find an apartment.
 However, you'll need to come prepared and exercise patience to find the right place.
-Be open to considering private landlords that accept evictions or find apartments that work with prior evictions.
+Understand that you may have to compromise on some aspects of your search.
+The more open-minded you are going into your hunt for an apartment, the easier the process will be.

 How to Rent With a Prior Eviction

-To remove an eviction from your record, you can bring your case to court.
+You may have already tried this step, but if you have not, you should know that in some cases it's possible to remove an eviction from your record by bringing your case to court.
 However, the court will only remove it if you're disputing an inaccurately reported eviction.
 If you were wrongly evicted, it's also possible to petition the court to win your case and ask for a reversal.

 6. Talk to Your Last Landlord